globaltravelreport/global-travel-report/content/articles/hidden-gems-top-international-destinations-for-aussies-in-20.md

 imageLink: 'https://unsplash.com'
 slug: hidden-gems-top-international-destinations-for-aussies-in-20
 metaTitle: '''Hidden Gems: Top International Destinations for Aussies in 2025'''
-metaDescription: >-
+metaDescription: "
   Gone are the days when Australian travelers stuck to the well-trodden paths of Europe and Southeast Asia.
-In 2025, it's all about discovering those u...
+In 2025, it's all about discovering those u..."
 keywords: ''
 originalTitle: 5 Underrated Travel Destinations For Black Travelers In 2025 - Travel Noire
 photographer: